 - A possibility for a “heard” future.

 There are these really cool things called cochlear implants, which kinda allow sound to bypass the ears and, shamwow, let deaf people hear.
 I was actually supposed to get cochlear implants back in June, but the progression of my disease made surgery too risky to consider.
 However, a CF doctor in San Francisco that’s on my transplant team floated the idea of getting the implants at the same time as my lung transplant.
 Wouldn’t that be a life-changing day?
-It just so happens that his daughter has cochlear implants, so he’s rooting for me.
+It just so happens that his son has cochlear implants, so he’s rooting for me.

 All this is not to say that it’s easy.
 I don’t want to deceive people into thinking deafness is easy, because that would be so disrespectful to the many others that are suffering from it.
 But it would be so much harder if I was deaf in 1850 BC or didn’t have support groups or the complete deafness struck overnight.
 Knowing that I might have my hearing restored through cochlear implants makes me think, “Hey, maybe this is a time that I need to: